-It isn't hard to imagine that professional athletes tend to have healthy blood.
+It is not hard to imagine that professional athletes would tend to have healthy blood.
 Exercise takes a lot of oxygen.
 Red blood cells carry oxygen, so the body makes more red blood cells to carry more oxygen the more athletes exercise.
 The oxygen-carrying molecule hemoglobin does double duty for athletes.
-Not only do high hemoglobin levels result in greater oxygen-carrying capacity for the bloodstream, they also cause the release of a chemical called nitric oxide (NO) that dilates blood vessels so more oxygen can be carried to muscles.
+Not only do high hemoglobin levels result in a greater oxygen-carrying capacity for the bloodstream, they also cause the release of a chemical called nitric oxide (NO) that dilates blood vessels so more oxygen can be carried to muscles.

 How does exercise increase red blood cell count?

 - Heat stress causes higher hematocrit and higher hemoglobin levels even without dehydration .
 You don't have to work out hard to experience changes in your blood by being exposed to heat, although dehydration, whether you work out hard or not, will accelerate the effect.
+Going to the sauna will contribute.

 Diet makes a difference in the way your blood cells respond to exercise